SeunnnA/DataPrepVisual-Level-3/README.md

 # Data Preparation and Visualization Level 3

-In this challenge, you will build an app using data preparation and visualization techniques that transforms raw, multi-dimensional datasets into actionable insights, demonstrating your skills in data cleaning, preprocessing, and advanced visualization development.
+In this challenge, you will build and analyze your own visualizations using data preparation and techniques that transforms raw, multi-dimensional datasets into actionable insights, demonstrating your skills in data cleaning, preprocessing, and advanced visualization development.

 ## Requirements: